ali1845/pythonNotes/Inheritance_in_OOPs.md

 **Note**

-As long as methods or attributes are not overridden in the subclass, any change in the Parent class will automatically propogate in the child class.
+As long as methods or attributes are not overridden in the subclass, any change in the Parent class will automatically propagate in the child class.